0xPolygon/cosmos-sdk/x/gov/README.md

 ### Deposit

-Once a proposal is submitted, if `Proposal.TotalDeposit < ActiveParam.MinDeposit`, MATIC holders can send `MsgDeposit` transactions to increase the proposal's deposit.
+Once a proposal is submitted, if `Proposal.TotalDeposit < ActiveParam.MinDeposit`, POL holders can send `MsgDeposit` transactions to increase the proposal's deposit.

 A deposit is accepted iff: